olleharstedt/subsetphp/README.md

 Use PHP runtime?
 Like `interned_strings` combiler global.
 Memory waste, but easier interaction with runtime libraries.
 No speed penalty for using PHP runtime representations?

+OCaml has slower concat than PHP, but OCaml can use Buffer which is _much_ faster than PHP concat.
+So what to do?
+Infer string buffer?

+    19:10:43 - mrvn: ollehar: maybe strings could be concated lazyliy (just collect a list a strings) and only copied when the result is used.
+    19:11:04 - orbitz: THe thing is, I'm not sure using a Buffer helps at all.
+Consider: while(true) { x += y; print(x); }

 Arrays
 ------